On the asymptotics of extremal lp-blocks cluster inference: Introduction

+In general, for $p-$cluster inference, the function $f = f(p)$ can involve the tail-index $\alpha $ in its expression, meaning $f(p) = f_\a(p)$.
+Furthermore, we already mentioned that the choice of $p=\alpha$ has {the advantage of being robust to serial dependencies and to fully characterize clusters of extreme values (cf. \cite{buritica:mikosch:wintenberger:2021}),} thus to implement these procedures we replace $\alpha$ with an estimate $\widehat \alpha$.
+We then show the asymptotic normality of the $p-$cluster estimator $\widehat f^{\bfQ}_{\widehat \a}(p)$ when we let $1/\widehat \a$ equal the classical Hill estimator, and we extend the analysis to cover ${\widehat \a}-$cluster inference.
+Furthermore, we conduct simulations to illustrate that $\ell^{\widehat \a}-$block estimators are competitive both in terms of bias and variance for finite sample sizes. \black

-We show that introducing $\ell^p-$norm block order statistics in \eqref{eq:estimator:cluster:1}, instead of order statistics of the sample $(|\bfX_t|)$ as in \cite{drees:neblung:2021,cissokho:kulik:2021}, can lead to a better asymptotic variance for cluster inference.
+Our asymptotic results highlight how introducing $\ell^p-$norm block order statistics in \eqref{eq:estimator:cluster:1}, instead of order statistics of the sample $(|\bfX_t|)$ as in \cite{drees:neblung:2021,cissokho:kulik:2021}, can lead to a better asymptotic variance for cluster inference.
 We give examples of variance reduction in the case of linear models with short-range dependence, for inference of classical indices.
-In our examples, the asymptotic variance $\Var(f_p(Y\bfQ^{(p)}) )$ is null because of the deterministic properties of the spectral $p$-cluster process of linear models.
+In our examples, the asymptotic variance of linear models $\Var(f(Y\bfQ^{(p)}) )$ is null because of the deterministic properties of the spectral $p-$cluster process of linear models.
 For linear models, the advantage of replacing thresholds with block maxima records was previously investigated in \cite{hsing:1993}.
 Existing works \cite{drees:rootzen:2010,drees:neblung:2021,cissokho:kulik:2021,kulik:soulier:2020} following \cite{hsing:1993} focus on cluster of exceedances inference such that $p=\infty$.
 Our asymptotic result comforts and extends the heuristics presented in \cite{hsing:1993} for $p=\infty$ and linear models to the case $p < \infty$ and general models.
-To prove the asymptotic normality of block estimators, we rely on the asymptotics of disjoint block estimators studied in Theorem 2.10. in \cite{drees:rootzen:2010}, and the theory of empirical processes therein.
-We also follow the modern overview in \cite{kulik:soulier:2020}.
-To handle the asymptotics of extremal $\ell^p$-blocks, we build on the large deviation principles studied in \cite{buritica:mikosch:wintenberger:2021}, and appeal to the $p$-cluster processes theory therein.
+To prove the asymptotic normality of block estimators, we rely on the theory of empirical processes \cite{vandervaart:wellner:1996}, but adapted to block estimators.
+For this purpose, we build on the modern overview in \cite{kulik:soulier:2020}.
+To handle the asymptotics of extremal $\ell^p-$blocks, we build on the large deviation principles studied in \cite{buritica:mikosch:wintenberger:2021}, and appeal to the $p-$cluster processes theory therein.